 Having a baby can change a lot about the way you perceive the world – for example, before Baby came along, it was easy to think of the kitchen as a warm, welcoming environment.
-Now that she’s here, though, it’s a lot easier to look around the room and notice the hundreds of different kinds of trouble Baby could stick her little hands into if you turn your back on her for even a minute.
+Now that they're here, though, it’s a lot easier to look around the room and notice the hundreds of different kinds of trouble Baby could stick their little hands into if you turn your back on them for even a minute.

-Dangerous or not, though, the kitchen isn’t somewhere you can really avoid, so it’s important to figure out a way to keep it Baby-safe during cooking, meal times, or any other point when she wanders in.
-This is especially important now that she is teetering on the edge of toddlerhood, and all of the potentially destructive curiosity that comes with it.
+Dangerous or not, though, the kitchen isn’t somewhere you can really avoid, so it’s important to figure out a way to keep it Baby-safe during cooking, meal times, or any other point when they wander in.
+This is especially important now that they are teetering on the edge of toddlerhood, and all of the potentially destructive curiosity that comes with it.

 Kitchen-proofing for the toddler years

 The gadgets and gizmos of toddler-proofing are important, including cabinet locks for storage spaces that hold sharp objects, heavy things and things with sharp edges, and especially for anywhere that stores cleaning products or spices.
 Oven locks and oven guards can also be helpful, and as Baby gets taller, covering sharp corners they could run into is also a good idea.

 Beyond all the accessories of kitchen-proofing, though, there are a few changes that just have to do with your habits.
 It’s probably a good idea to go without tablecloths or placemats for a few years, for example, because anything on top of them can get pulled down right on top of Baby if they reach out and grabs for them.
 When you’re cooking, using the back burners of the stovetops whenever you can manage to is a good precaution for avoiding burns.
 And when you do use the front burners of the stove, it helps to turn the handles of the pans around so they’re facing in towards the back of the stove, instead of hanging out over the edge and looking temptingly grabbable.